 As biotic factors are in living form so there examples are also in living form.
 Some of the examples of biotic factors are listed below.

-A. Producers: are the organism which can make their own food by photosynthesis process.
-Like: plants, algae, bacteria.
+Producers are organisms which can make their own food by photosynthesis.
+Like plants, algae, bacteria.

-C. Chlorophyll present in procedure and they absorb all these abiotic factors for synthesis of food.
-Part of synthesized food is utilised by producers only for their proper functioning and growth.
+Chlorophyll is present in the procedure and they absorb all these abiotic factors for synthesis of food.
+Part of synthesized food is utilized by producers only for their proper functioning and growth.

-2. Secondary consumers: Consumers one who feed on primary consumers are known as secondary consumers.
+Secondary consumers: Consumers one who feeds on primary consumers are known as secondary consumers.
 Example: lion, tiger, etc.

-A. Living organism one who break dead bodies of plants and animals are known as decomposers.
+Living organisms that break or decompose the dead bodies of plants and animals are known as decomposers.

-D. Decomposers secrete enzymes of decaying process due to this reason they are known as reducers.
+Decomposers secrete enzymes of the decaying process due to this reason they are known as reducers.

-Nonliving parts of an ecosystem are termed as abiotic factors.
-They play a crucial role in shaping ecosystems as both biotic and abiotic factors interaction is must for stability of the ecosystem.
+Nonliving parts of an ecosystem are termed abiotic factors.
+They play a crucial role in shaping ecosystems as both biotic and abiotic factors interaction is a must for the stability of the ecosystem.